zth/rescript-relay/rescript-relay-documentation/docs/tutorial/6-queries-for-interaction.md

   </div>
 }
 ```
+As you may have guessed, you'll now see another compiler error saying that a required field is missing and that `"If this is a component, add the missing props"`.
+Let's do that.

-### Step 4 — pass the ID in from the parent component
+### Step 4 — Pass the ID in from the parent component

-Now we need to supply the `posterID` prop from the hovercard’s parent component, which is `PosterByline`.
-Head over to that file and add `id` to its fragment — then pass the ID in as a prop:
+Head over to `PosterByline` and add `id` to its fragment and pass it to `PosterDetailsHovercardContents`:

 ```rescript
 module PosterBylineFragment = %relay(`